evmts/evmts-svelte-ethers-example-/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

+Note YMMV on the LSP here until EVMts migrates it's LSP to volar (the same LSP svelte uses)

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!